jwhutchison/docker-service/README.md

 ## License

-MIT License - see LICENSE file for details.
+GPL3 - see LICENSE file for details.

 ## Changelog